About 49th State Hardball and the ABL

 I’m jjack, otherwise known as Jesse.
 I am the main writer and operator of this blog.
 I’ve loved baseball my whole life.
 I grew up in a small island town in southeast Alaska, watching the Braves on TBS and playing ball all the way from tee-ball to high school.
 I have also had the privilege to coach youth baseball in Palmer Little League.

-After spending a few years “in exile” in Montana, my family and I returned to Alaska where I study Civil Engineering at University of Alaska Anchorage and, of course, enjoy baseball.
+After spending a few years “in exile” in Montana, my family and I returned to Alaska where I studied Civil Engineering at University of Alaska Anchorage.
+I graduated from UAA in 2013 and am currently employed as an environmental engineer.
 I am very proud to be an Alaskan and I love to share the unique and wonderful aspects of the state with those I meet, and that includes our top-notch baseball league.
 I also enjoy writing and have always been handy with computers.
 One day I decided to combine several of my passions and, naturally, this blog was the outcome.
 I hope that you enjoy reading it and that my writing reflects well on the ABL and baseball as a whole.